samboy/LUAstuff/blackCastle.md

 ### Optional argument: jsonnull

-We can specify whar value a JSON `null` has.
+We can specify what value a JSON `null` has.
 Let’s take a file `foo.json` which looks like this:

 ```